redhat-performance/quads/README.md

    - Define the hosts in the environment (Foreman Example)
      - Note the ```--host-type``` parameter, this is a mandatory, free-form label that can be anything.
 It will be used later for ```post-config``` automation and categorization.
+     - If you don't want systems to be reprovisioned when they move into a cloud environment append ``--no-wipe` to the define command.
      - We are excluding anything starting with mgmt- and including servers with the name r630.

 ```